lokaresanket69/Voice-enabled-FAQ-chatbot/README_ecommerce.md

 # 🛍️ ShopSmart E-commerce Voice Assistant

 A conversational AI assistant for e-commerce that can chat like a real human!
-Meet Alex, your friendly shopping assistant who can help you find products, answer questions about orders, and provide a natural shopping experience through both voice and text interactions.
+Meet Harvey Spectre, your friendly shopping assistant who can help you find products, answer questions about orders, and provide a natural shopping experience through both voice and text interactions.

 ## ✨ Features